• Skip to primary navigation

 Summary

 It is acceptable to use them when giving your opinion or examples if you like, but don’t overuse them in the rest of the essay.
 However, it is not in the marking scheme, so do not make it a major concern.
-The things that are specifically listed in the marking criteria are the things your need to focus on.
+The things specifically listed in the marking criteria are the things you need to focus on.

 2 + 2 =

-Some of the emails I got were quite irate and some were from IELTS teachers who said that I was misleading students by including personal pronouns in my essay.
+Some of the emails I got were quite irate, and some were from IELTS teachers who said I was misleading students by including personal pronouns in my essay.

 What I would say to that is IELTS Writing is not mathematics.
-If I had said that 2 + 2 = 5, then I could understand their anger, but writing is a fluid discipline and there are many different answers and methods that can result in a high score.
+If I had said that 2 + 2 = 5, then I could understand their anger, but writing is a fluid discipline, and many different answers and methods can result in a high score.

 I also do not publish anything unless it has been approved by at least one of many ex-examiners I know.

-I hope you found this useful and it cleared up some of the issues.
-Please let me know what you think by commenting below or join the conversation on Facebook.
+I hope you found this useful and that it cleared up some of the issues.
+Please let me know what you think by commenting below or joining the conversation on Facebook.

 About Christopher Pell